nmogk/rad-admin/README.md

 ```
 ### configure iptables/firewall

-Open port 8008, 80, and 443 through lightsail (or other relevant) interface
+Open ports 80, and 443 through lightsail (or other relevant) interface

 ### install startup script
 ```